-- Parents will continue to have the option to opt their children out of in-person delivery and participate in remote learning. - Students in Kindergarten to Grade 3 will be encouraged but not required to wear masks. - Students in Grades 4 to 12 will be required to wear non-medical or cloth masks/face coverings indoors, including in hallways and in classrooms.
+- Parents will continue to have the option for their children to participate in fully remote learning rather than the in-person model in both elementary and secondary. - Students in Kindergarten to Grade 3 will be encouraged but not required to wear masks.
+(On August 18, 2020 Trustees will consider a motion proposing all TDSB students wear masks.) - Students in Grades 4 to 12 will be required to wear non-medical or cloth masks/face coverings indoors, including in hallways and in classrooms.
 Outdoor times can be opportunities to provide student breaks from wearing masks within their cohorts. - Students may wear their own non-medical masks, and non-medical masks will also be made available.
 Reasonable exceptions on the requirement to wear masks will apply. - School-based staff who are regularly in close contact with students will be provided with all appropriate personal protective equipment (PPE). - Direct and indirect contacts in schools for elementary students should be limited to approximately 50 and for secondary students should be limited to approximately 100.